aoliver44/taxaHFE/dietml.md

 docker run --cpus=2 --memory=4g --rm -it -v `pwd`:/data aoliver44/diet_ml:latest example_inputs/bike_share_day.csv -o test_outputs -s instant -l cnt --model ridge -t numeric --metric rsq --tune_time 1 --seed 1234 --shap -n 2
 ```

-Using the default of 2 cores on a MacBook Pro with an M3 chip, the above command took approximately 8 minutes and 21 seconds to complete.
-RAM usage peaked at around 1.4 GB.
-Increasing resources to 8 cpus (```--cups=8``` *and* ```--ncores 8```), and ```--memory=8g``` cut that runtime significantly (runtime = 3 minutes and 12 seconds).
-The input data included 288 samples and 1,187 MetaPhlAn-generated taxonomic features.
-We put in some effort to provide progress bars so you know something is happening.
-In some situations—especially certain computer or HPC environments—these progress bars may not show up.
-Bummer.
+Using the default of 2 cores on a MacBook Pro with an M4 chip, the above command took approximately 1 minutes and 26 seconds to complete.
+Increasing resources to 2 ncores and 4 parallel workers (8 cores requested from docker) cut that runtime to 57 seconds.
+If you are curious if things are happening, look at the time-stamps in the log file!

 **Step 3:** Examine the outputs.
 Several outputs get generated from the command run in the previous step: